 [New Zealand Politics] The Art of Disappearing Up Your Own Arse.

 New Zealand politics is in a bit of a ferment at the moment, a month out from a general election.
-The main opposition party, Labour, has seen its old leader, Andrew Little, resign and be replaced with his deputy Jacinda Ardern, while their allies the Greens have seen one of their co-leaders (Metiria Turei) quit after she revealed that she had lied to social welfare services over twenty years ago.
+The main opposition party, Labour, has seen its old leader, Andrew Little, resign and be replaced with his deputy Jacinda Ardern.
+Their allies the Greens have seen one of their co-leaders (Metiria Turei) quit after she revealed that she had lied to social welfare services over twenty years ago.
 The upshot is that a recent poll has had Labour up 13% to 37%, with the Greens dropping 11% to 4%.

 I wasn’t actually going to comment on this – the Turei thing is much more complicated than the above summary would suggest.
 However, after running across this post on the New Zealand political blogosphere, I really felt the need to – especially because the poster in question does not allow comments on his blog, so I can’t respond over there (a tad ironic, given his rock-solid belief in his own positions).